MazlinAnis/MobileApp/README.md

 # FaceDetector

-Adilah Syahidah binti Danial
+Adilah Syahidah binti Danial,
-Afifah binti Ahmad
+Afifah binti Ahmad,
-Mazlin Anis binti Mohd Zahari
+Mazlin Anis binti Mohd Zahari,

 Face Detector is to detect the face using camera.
 This project is divided into two part: camera function and permission, and face detection and face dimension.